 During a clocksmith course at OMEGA, at first I bombarded the team with questions: when will you offer wearables?
 Do you acquire companies operating in the IoT industry?
 How do you incorporate your activities into today’s trends?
 Then I started to listen to the team (which was kind enough to meet me in person at a flagship boutique in Warsaw at Plac Trzech Krzyży to present a lecture concerning the brand as well as an individual clocksmith course – yes, I’ve become an amateur clocksmith:)).

 When I understood the brand’s DNA better, and learned what the customers are looking for, this is what came to my mind: stay the way you are.
-Nevertheless, I still don’t know if this company acquires IoT startups and creates their own wearables dedicated for the luxury sector, but I thought that perhaps the OMEGA customers don’t really expect wearables from this brand.
+I still don’t know if this company acquires IoT startups and creates their own wearables dedicated for the luxury sector.
+But I thought that perhaps the OMEGA customers don’t really expect wearables from this brand.

 Me trying to make a watch at OMEGA locksmith course.